-Emily is a mum to four grown children, an experienced information and technology leader with over twenty years’ experience within Health and Government across the UK and Australia.
-She holds degrees in Nursing and Law and is a Member of the Australian Institute of company Directors.
-Emily has had roles in operational leader and management consultant for EY and KPMG.
+Emily is a mum to four grown children, an experienced information and technology leader with over 20 years’ experience within health and government across the UK and Australia.
+She holds degrees in Nursing and Law and is a Member of the Australian Institute of Company Directors.
+Emily has had roles in operational leadership and management consultant for EY and KPMG.
 She has a passion for data and analytics to drive performance improvement and to help the organisation make well informed evidence-based decisions.
-Emily leads Analytics at Medibank – focussing on the clinical outcomes and value of Health Service delivery.
-She is an experienced programme and business change manager for large complex projects.
+Emily leads Analytics at Medibank – focussing on the clinical outcomes and value of health service delivery.
+She is an experienced program and business change manager for large complex projects.
 Emily also sits on the Parenting Research Centre Ethics Committee and aims to use her experience to help vulnerable families live full, healthy and happy lives.

 Paula is a lawyer with extensive experience in the practice of family law, governance and the family violence sector.
 She holds a Bachelor of Arts and Laws from the Australian National University as well as a Graduate Diploma in Family Dispute Resolution.
 She is a Graduate of the Australian Institute of Company Directors.